El Ghriba Synagogue: Target of terrorist attacks

-In 1985, three people were killed, including one child, and fifteen people were wounded during the festival of Simchat Torah when a local policeman responsible for guarding the synagogue fired into a crowd of celebrating Jews.
-The attack was in response to Operation Wooden Leg (מבצע רגל עץ), when Israel targeted the PLO headquarters in Tunisia.
-The local policeman, whose relative was killed in the operation, targeted the synagogue in a wave of anti-Jewish sentiment following the operation.
+In 1985, a local policeman assigned to guard the synagogue opened fire on worshippers celebrating Simchat Torah, killing three people, including a child, and wounding fifteen others.
+The shooting occurred a week after Operation Wooden Leg (מבצע רגל עץ).

 On April 11, 2002, a truck full of explosives was detonated close to the synagogue, killing 21 people, among whom were 14 German tourists, five Tunisians, and two French nationals.
 Al-Qaeda militants claimed responsibility for the bombing, which was found to have been masterminded by Khalid Sheikh Mohammed and financed by a Pakistani resident of Spain.

 On 9 May 2023, a member of the Tunisian National Guard violently attacked Jewish worshippers outside the synagogue, shooting and killing two Jewish cousins (one of the two men a French tourist and a Tunisian citizen living in Netivot, Israel), and two Tunisian security guards.
 Eight others were injured.
 The shooter, a guard at a naval center, initially shot and killed a colleague and seized his ammunition before heading to the synagogue.
 He was shot dead by security guards during a gunfight.